varnish/Varnish-Book/varnish_book.rst

    ..
 The Super Fast Purger

+   The Super Fast Purger is a high performance cache invalidation delivery mechanism for multiple installations of Varnish.
-   The Super Fast Purger is a plugin to VAC that is capable of distributing purge requests to cache groups via the Restful interface.
+   Super Fast Purger is capable of distributing purge requests to cache groups across data centers via the Restful interface.
-   The initial rationale behind the Super Fast Purger is to provide high performance purging, specific for Varnish Cache, and across data centers.
+   Super Fast Purger uses HMAC as security mechanism to protect your purge requests and thus ensure data integrity.

    .. installation